 It’s fine to have our own personal boundaries about whether or not we want to interact with minors; it’s fine to have spaces that are for adults only, just as it would be acceptable to have spaces that are only accessible to other ages.
 However, it’s another thing entirely to sort them into buildings away from their communities and cultures, forcing them to wait until they’ve aged enough to participate in “the real world.”

-Perhaps that’s the path we should forge, working to develop spaces
+Perhaps that’s the path we should forge.

 Levi, Giovanni & Schmitt, Jean-Claude.
 1997.
 A History of Young People, Volume 2: Stormy Revolution to Modern Times.
 Cambridge, Mass: The Belknap Press of Harvard University Press.